Fluad Vaccine Description

 The immune-enhancing ingredient in Fluad is an oil derived from squalene.
 Squalene is a naturally occurring substance found in humans, animals, and plants.

-Squalene the immune-enhancing ingredient is proven to provide a strong immune response to help the immune systems of adults 65 and older to recognize and respond to the flu virus.
+Squalene, the immune-enhancing ingredient, is proven to provide a strong immune response to help adults' immune systems of 65 and older to recognize and respond to the flu virus.

 Fluad vaccine has an extensive clinical legacy, with 144+ million doses distributed and licensure in 30 countries since it was first approved in 1997.

 Seqirus is part of CSL Limited.
-As one of the largest influenza vaccine providers in the world, Seqirus is a major contributor to the prevention of influenza globally and a transcontinental partner in pandemic preparedness.
+As one of the largest influenza vaccine providers globally, Seqirus is a major contributor to the prevention of influenza globally and a transcontinental partner in pandemic preparedness.

 Fluad Vaccine Indication

-Fluad is indicated for active immunization against influenza disease caused by influenza virus subtypes A and type B contained in the vaccine.
+Fluad is indicated for active immunization against influenza viruses caused by influenza virus subtypes A and type B in the vaccine.